-E3 wil livestream video to its broadest audience ever
+E3 will livestream video to its broadest audience ever

 The Electronic Entertainment Expo (E3) said it will livestream video to its broadest audience ever when the online-only event takes place June 12 to June 15.

-The video platforms include Twitch, YouTube, Twitter, Facebook Gaming, TikTok, VENN, Steam, Reddit, Entertainment Weekly, Webedia, WeChat, Bilibili, AfreecaTV, and many more.
-They have signed on to officially broadcast E3 programming across their channels and services, allowing fans, media and industry professionals the ability to tune into and engage with E3 2021 from anywhere around the world.
+The video platforms include Twitch, YouTube, Twitter, Facebook Gaming, TikTok, VENN, Steam, Reddit, Entertainment Weekly, Webedia, WeChat, Bilibili, and AfreecaTV.
+They have signed on to officially broadcast E3 programming across their channels and services, allowing fans, media and industry professionals to tune into and engage with E3 2021 from anywhere around the world.
 Of those on the list, VENN is a new channel that will be debuting content from E3 for the first time.

 In collaboration with E3, each live streaming and video content service will broadcast E3 events and activities live, and each social media site will execute campaigns around the event that are relevant to their user base.

-Stanley Pierre-Louis, CEO of the ESA, said in a statement that this is the first time that E3 will be freely available across all of these major services, allowing the event to reach game fans around the world.
+EAS CEO Stanley Pierre-Louis said in a statement that this is the first time that E3 will be freely available across all of these major services, allowing the event to reach game fans around the world.

 E3 2021 will be filled with four days of programming hosted by iconic personalities from the video game world, with major reveals, press conferences, industry showcases, and more.
 Many major companies are joining E3, including Nintendo, Xbox, Capcom, Konami, Ubisoft, Take-Two Interactive, Warner Bros., Koch Media, Square Enix, Sega, Bandai Namco, Gearbox, Verizon, Xseed Games/Marvelous USA, Freedom Games, Devious Eye Entertainment, Turtle Beach, and Binge.com.

-Some big companies such as Activision Blizzard, Sony, and Electronic Arts are not participating in E3, but they will likely make appearances elsewhere to show off their games.
+Some big companies, such as Activision Blizzard, Sony, and Electronic Arts, are not participating in E3, but they will likely make appearances elsewhere to show off their games.
 Geoff Keighley’s Summer Game Fest will feature most of the big companies except Nintendo in an event on June 10.

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: